bradfrost/atomic-design/chapter-3.md

 As a technical aside, Pattern Lab uses PHP as the engine that stitches patterns together and generates the pattern library.
 However, you don't need to be a PHP wizard to use Pattern Lab any more than you have to know how to build an internal combustion engine in order to drive a car.
 Moreover, your final website doesn't have to be built with PHP in order to use the tool, as Pattern Lab's output is backend-agnostic HTML, CSS, and JavaScript.
 But if you're one of those cool kids who thinks using a PHP-based tool will somehow ruin your reputation, there's also a [Node.js version](https://github.com/pattern-lab/patternlab-node) thanks to web developer [Brian Muenzenmeyer](http://www.brianmuenzenmeyer.com/).

 If that all sounded like gibberish to you, don't worry.
 This chapter focuses on the over-arching features and principles behind Pattern Lab rather than going too far down the technical rabbit hole.
-Check out [Pattern Lab's documentation](http://patternlab.io/docs/index.html) to dive into the nitty gritty.
+You can check out [Pattern Lab's documentation](http://patternlab.io/docs/index.html) to dive into the nitty gritty.

 ## Building atomic design systems with Pattern Lab
 In order to understand the core concept behind Pattern Lab, you need to understand Russian nesting dolls.